kahlil/flow-state/README.md

 > One Direction Data Stream

-This is basically a simple Redux entirely based on RxJS streams.
+This is basically a simple Redux-type library entirely based on RxJS streams.
 An easy way to introduce a stream-based unidirectional dataflow into your app.

 ## Install